 In Musher parlance, this thinking goes back to the Musher who brings the dogs into the tent when the night is particularly harsh and cold.
 The Musher understands his or her reliance on the dogs for his success – if not survival.
 Metaphorically, the Musher is the executive who has been raised up from the ranks to lead.
 S/he becomes superior to the ranks even as she is one of them, and in that promotion she is bestowed with “just authority”.
 But equally important, the Musher now becomes more reliant upon the ranks for his or her success.
 The Musher who disdains “bringing the dogs into the tent” is the executive who fails to understand how precarious his career will be without the support of their subordinates.

-As I said in my previous blog,
+As I said in a previous blog post:

 “Executives who are “in charge” but who act demonstrably for the betterment of the company, who create a culture of interaction, transparency, and mutual respect and support, will win the hearts and minds of the younger generations”